tten5/docker-demo/README.md

 **docker-demo**
-- Learning how to set up docker with docker-compose
+- Learning how to set up docker images with docker-compose

 # API